 How have the storms affected the coast?

 As the dramatic weather continued through February, our coastline has faced some big challenges.
-Find out how some of our coastal places have been affected by the recent storms.
+Find out how some of our coastal places have been affected by this winter's storms.

 The county council’s sea defences at Abereiddi were in a dangerous condition, so in 2012 a decision was made to remove them.